 As mentioned, spear phishing is a targeted form of phishing.
 Almost all online scams start with some form of phishing, but many of these attempts randomly target a large audience.
-For example, you might receive an email stating you’re receiving some money, and you just need to provide some personal details.
+For example, you might get an email telling you you’re about to receive some money, but you just need to provide some personal details first.
 This is a form of phishing, but it isn’t targeted.

 Spear phishing attempts can take many different forms.
-Some try to get you to click on a link which might lead to a website that downloads malware, a fake website that requests a password, or a site that contains advertisements or trackers.
+Some try to get you to click on a link that could lead to a website that downloads malware (for example, ransomware), a fake website that requests a password, or a site that contains advertisements or trackers.
 Other phishing attempts might ask you to provide your social security number, hand over credit card or banking information, or simply send some money.

 Attacks on individuals

-On a personal level, scammers could pose as a business your trust, for example, a bank or a store you’ve shopped at.
+On a personal level, scammers could pose as a business you trust, for example, a bank or a store you’ve shopped at.
 They could offer great deals, tell you you owe or are owed money, or that an account is about to be frozen.
-They might even pretend to be someone you know, directly or indirectly.
+They might even pretend to be a person you know, directly or indirectly.
 For example, posing as someone who went to your old school or is a member of your religious group could get you to open up.